Query a Cortex Search Service

 Important

-• This function only operates on string literal queries.
-It does not accept a batch of text data.
+• The function operates only on string literals.
+It does not accept batch text data.

 Filter syntax